Chicago police officer charged with shooting at car full of teens

 Police shootings and excessive force, especially against young black men, have become a rallying point for the Black Lives Matter movement and led to nationwide demonstrations.

-The statement and indictment released by Fardon's office do not contain details of the incident which lead to the charges, other than saying it took place on Dec.
-22, 2013.
+The two-page indictment contains few details of the Dec.
+22, 2013, incident that led to the charges against Proano, who faces an arraignment on the charges on Sept.
+22. He is free on $10,000 bond.

-But the Chicago Tribune reported that on that date, Proano was captured on videotape firing his weapon at the car as it backed away from him.
+The videotape, first made public by the Chicago Reporter magazine, shows Proano firing repeatedly at the car full of teens as it backs quickly away from him.

-The paper reported that the police union defended the shooting at the time by saying the officer was concerned for the safety of a passenger who was being dragged by the vehicle as he tried to get out.
+The Fraternal Order of Police has told the Chicago Tribune newspaper that Proano and another police officer stopped the car because they believed it was stolen.
+The police union said that Proano opened fire out of concern for a passenger who was being dragged by the vehicle.

 The city agreed to pay $360,000 to settle a lawsuit brought over the shooting by mothers of three of the teens, according to the paper.

-(Reporting by Dan Whitcomb; Editing by Alan Crosby)
+Reporting by Dan Whitcomb in Los Angeles; Editing by Alan Crosby and Matthew Lewis